-ABN AMRO Group N.V. is the parent company of the Group.
-The financial information of this group is included in the consolidated financial statements of ABN AMRO Group N.V.
+ABN AMRO Bank N.V. is the parent company of a group of entities.
+The financial information of this group is included in the consolidated financial statements of ABN AMRO Bank N.V.

 Because we are ultimately responsible for the opinion, we are also responsible for directing, supervising and performing the group audit.
 In this respect we have determined the nature and extent of the audit procedures to be carried out for group entities.